Replicable-MARL/MARLlib/docs/source/algorithm/maddpg.rst

 .. admonition:: You Should Know

-    Policy inference of MADDPG is exactly same as DDPG/IDDPG.
-While the optimization of policy net is different.
+    Policy inference procedure of MADDPG is kept same with IDDPG.
+While the learning target of policy net is different.

 Workflow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In sampling stage, each agent follows the standard DDPG learning pipeline to inference the action but use a centralized Q function to compute Q value, which needs data sharing.
+In sampling stage, each agent follows the standard DDPG learning pipeline to inference the action but use a centralized Q function to compute Q value, which needs data sharing before send all the collected data to the buffer.
 In learning stage, each agent predict its next action use target policy and share with other agents before entering the training loop.

 .. figure:: ../images/MADDPG.png